 Being a core wallet, Bitcoin Core differs significantly from the average crypto wallet.
 One major difference is in how it handles its cryptographic keys.

-The average non-custodial wallet, like Trust, Rabby, or Metamask, gives you your private keys.
+The average non-custodial wallet, like Trust Wallet, Rabby Wallet, or MetaMask, gives you your private keys.
 This happens during wallet creation when you receive a mnemonic phrase of 12-24 words.
 Some wallets store the phrase (also known as the seed phrase or recovery phrase) locally, allowing you to reveal and back it up anytime.

 This is the wallet.dat file.
-It is a data file that stores Bitcoin Core public and private keys alongside other sensitive information relating to the wallet.
-It is created during wallet setup, and its default location varies depending on the operating system.
+It is a data file that stores Bitcoin Core public and private keys, along with other sensitive information related to the wallet.
+It is created during wallet setup, and its default location varies by operating system.

 On Windows, the default location is: